Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings

 Over the next quarter of the cycle ($t \sim 3.7$), the spatial extent of the flow separation increases greatly to cover the entire region downstream of the SBLI.
 The strongest flow reversal occurs around the trailing edge, with fluid moving upstream towards the shock.
 By mid-cycle ($t=5.5-7.4$), the back half of the airfoil is fully-separated.
 The extensive flow separation covers the entire region from the back of the shock to the trailing edge.
 Despite the span width ($L_z = 3c$) being wide enough to accommodate the buffet cell instability ($\lambda_z = 1-1.5c$) and the presence of significant flow separation, the shock front is still essentially-2D across the span, normal to the leading edge.
 Small protrusions of the shock front are visible upon close inspection at $t=7.4$, but they are extremely minor.
 This is very different behaviour to the higher angle of attack case at $\alpha=6^\circ$, in which strong spanwise-travelling perturbations of the shock front are observed (Fig.~\ref{fig:buffet_cells}) at all times in the time series.

 The buffet mechanism observations from the simulations and resolvent analysis of \citet{KAWAI_RESOLVENT2023} between shock strength, position, and trailing edge separation height, indicate that at this time ($t=7.4$) the shock is farthest upstream when the flow separation reaches its maximum.
+The relative shock strength can be computed at different times from the pre- and post-shock pressure values $(p_1, p_2)$ with $\gamma=1.4$ as

-This weakens the relative shock strength and the adverse pressure gradient felt by the boundary layer is therefore reduced, causing the flow to start reattachment.
+During the low-lift phase, the relative shock strength decreases by 8\% compared to the point of maximum lift.
+The weakening of the shock strength results in a reduction in the adverse pressure gradient felt by the boundary layer, causing the flow to start reattachment.
 As flow separation begins to subside ($t=9.25$ in Fig.~\ref{fig:AoA5_period}), traces of three-dimensionality are visible in the remnants of the separated flow contours at the same $\lambda_z = 1.5c$ spanwise wavelength of the buffet cells at $\alpha=6^{\circ}$.